szstonelee/redrock/README.md

 * All features: Pipeline, Transaction, Script(Lua), Pub/Sub, Module.
 * All management: Server & Connection & Memory management, ACL, TLS, SlowLog, Config.
 * All storage: including RDB and AOF, supports both synchronous and asynchronous save commands.
 Autosave and restore backup files automatically at startup.
 * All clusters: including Cluster, Master/Slave, Sentinel.
-The cluster configuration can remain unchanged and can be mixed.
+The cluster configuration can remain unchanged.
+RedRock nodes can be mixed with Redis nodes in cluster or Master/Slave.
 * All commands: do not make any changes to your client program, just replace the server executable file (only one).
 * Added features: directly connect to StatsD and turn to Grafana to monitor performance indicators, and add some commands and configurations to manage memory and disk.